-- a GP Mental Health Treatment Plan (item 2700, 2701, 2715 or 2717); or - a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - on referral from a psychiatrist or a paediatrician.
+- a GP Mental Health Treatment Plan (item 2700, 2701, 2715 or 2717); or - a medical practitioner (including a GP) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - on referral from a psychiatrist or a paediatrician.

 Referrals from psychiatrists and paediatricians must be made from eligible Medicare services.
 For specialist psychiatrists and paediatricians these services include any of the specialist attendance items 104 through 109.
-For consultant physician psychiatrists the relevant eligible Medicare services cover any of the consultant psychiatrist items 293 through 370; while for consultant physician paediatricians the eligible services are consultant physician attendance items 110 through 133.
+For consultant physician psychiatrists the relevant eligible

+Medicare services cover any of the consultant psychiatrist items 293 through 370.
+For consultant physician paediatricians the eligible services are consultant physician attendance items 110 through 133.